Student Life

 The Santos Manuel Student Union (SMSU) North and South buildings serve as a welcoming space for all students to socialize, relax, study, and participate in the campus community.
 SMSU programs, facilities, and centers offer a diverse range of cultural, social, educational, and recreational activities that support the development of students.
 Additionally, these services provide free resources such as snacks, school supplies, and personal care items.

-SMSU South houses a variety of resource centers, campus departments, meeting rooms, lounge space, and study areas for students.
-The first floor features a multi-purpose Event Center, Financial Literacy Center, Gamers Lounge, Graduate Student Success Center, Career Center, Undocumented Student Success Center, multiple dining areas, theater, and a state-of-the-art Esports Arena.
-The second floor includes the Program Board office, SMSU Marketing Offices, Division of Student Affairs Offices, Obershaw DEN, and the Office of First Year Experience.
+SMSU South houses multiple resource centers, campus departments, meeting rooms, lounge space, and study areas for students.
+The first floor features a multi-purpose Events Center, Financial Literacy Center, The Retreat, Career Center, multiple dining areas, theater, and a state-of-the-art Esports Arena.
+The second floor includes the Graduate Student Success Center, Program Board office, SMSU Marketing offices, the Office of the Vice President for Student Affairs, the Obershaw DEN, Basic Needs & Student Support, Coyotes Achieve, the Career Center, and the Office of First Year Experience.

 For more information on events, facilities, and updates, visit the SMSU website at www.csusb.edu/smsu or follow us on social media @csusb.smsu.